 - 1. Purpose.
 To ensure that Job Corps centers are adequately prepared for winter weather conditions by following (a) the recommended heating systems maintenance provided in this Information Notice, and (b) injury prevention guidance provided in Job Corps Information Notice No. 06-23 (Best Practices for Preventing Cold Weather Injuries and the Importance of Snow Removal From Common Areas), Information Notice No. 07-16 (Preventing Cold Weather Injuries), and Information Notice No. 06-12 (Best Practices for Checking Carbon Monoxide Detection). - 2.
 Background.
 As temperatures fall and winter precipitation begins in parts of the country, it is important to prepare facilities and perform preventive maintenance at Job Corps centers and take precautions to prevent injuries from occurring.
-In 2006 there were 17 fatalities related to winter weather conditions, according to the National Weather Service.
+In 2008 there were 21 fatalities related to winter storms and 44 fatalities due to extreme cold in the United States, according to the National Weather Service.
 Motor vehicle accidents, hypothermia, and frostbite were the leading causes of injury and death.
 The most common winter weather-related injuries include strains, sprains, and fractures due to slipping or falling on icy sidewalks, and overexertion leading to cardiac arrest as a result of shoveling snow.
-There is also an increased risk of carbon monoxide exposure due to malfunctioning heating units and placement of gasoline-powered portable generators indoors or near air intakes. - 3.
-Action.
-In an ongoing effort to ensure the safety and well-being of students and staff during extreme weather conditions, the National Office of Job Corps recommends that centers continue to implement the following preventive measures to reduce the potential for injuries, fatalities, and major property damage:
+There is also an increased risk of carbon monoxide exposure due to malfunctioning heating units and placement of gasoline-powered portable generators indoors or near air intakes.